austinagii/Ember/LOGBOOK.md

 # Project Logbook: HyperGrad

 ## Project Overview
-**Goal**: To create a fully functional library for building, training and visualizing neural networks. </br>
+**Goal**: To create a fully functional library for building, training and visualizing neural networks.
+It aims to provide a simplified model of PyTorch's AutoGrad engine, with enough documentation that it can be useful for persons who really want to understand how the internals of automatic differentiation work.
+To make the transition from this repo to PyTorch's autograd implementation (found here: <include_link>), it maintains a very similar interface with only slight changes. </br>
 **Applications**: Mostly for facilitating a better understanding of neural networks and how they are trained. </br>
 **Approach**: Builds a DAG representing the network as a computational graph and uses reverse mode automatic differentiation to compute the gradient of the loss w.r.t to each input.

 ## Log Entries

+### January 4, 2025
+- **Task**: Add support for division and subtraction
+- **Progress**:
+  - Swapped out the named functions with operator overloads to simplify the interface.
+After reviewing PyTorch's implementation though this _may_ change.
+  - Added support for subtraction.
+  - Added support for division.
+  - Started reviewing PyTorch's Autograd implementation for use as a reference.
+Specifically focused on [nodes](https://github.com/pytorch/pytorch/blob/main/torch/csrc/autograd/function.cpp), [edges](https://github.com/pytorch/pytorch/blob/main/torch/csrc/autograd/edge.h) and [variables](https://github.com/pytorch/pytorch/blob/main/torch/csrc/autograd/variable.cpp).
+- **Notes & Challenges**:
+  - PyTorch's Autograd implementation is fairly complex, taking longer to get a grasp on it than I would've hoped.
+- **Next Steps**:
+  - Continue reviewing PyTorch Autograd implementation.
+  - Cosolidate tests for add and multiply operations.
+  - Add support for operations on tensors.

 ### January 2, 2025
 - **Task**: Add support for multiplication and improve gradient calculation.